-Visitors to Firsts - London’s Rare Book Fair, which is being held in Battersea Park from Friday 7th – Sunday 9th June, will have a thrilling opportunity to see Shakespeare’s First Folio (1623) which returns to the UK after a forty year absence.
-It is being exhibited with other historic source books, also from the John Wolfson Rare Book Collection, and stage props from Shakespeare’s Globe, the Fair’s 2019 Charity Partner.
+Visitors had a thrilling opportunity to see Shakespeare’s First Folio (1623) which returned to the UK after a forty year absence.
+It was exhibited with other historic source books, also from the John Wolfson Rare Book Collection, and stage props from Shakespeare’s Globe, the Fair’s 2019 Charity Partner.

 Project Prospero - ‘Towards A New Shakespeare Library’